mithileshwari/HTMLproject/README.md

 # HTMLproject
-Doing a Frontend part of a web page for a restaurant.
+Doing the Frontend part of a web page for a restaurant.
 Technologies used - HTML, CSS, Javascript, Bootstrap.